bitfield/gotestdox/README.md

 `go test -json -run ParseJSON`

 You can supply a list of packages to test, or any other arguments or flags understood by `go test`.
 However, `gotestdox` only prints events about *tests* (ignoring benchmarks and examples).
+It doesn't report fuzz tests, since they don't tend to have useful names.

 ## Multiple packages